Sergio-Vicenzo/GPSL1-MMT-DPEmodule/README.md

 Tang et al. (2024) had also recently showed that while DPE remains more accurate in comparison to 2SP in harsh cases such as 4 out of 8 satellites being MP, DPE error still reaches up to tens, or even hundreds of meters with NLOS measurements, which makes it definitely unsuitable for urban positioning.
 With research into mitigating MP with 2SP has been widely explored, the prevalence and need for DPE as a robust positioning method against MP has diminished significantly, especially with its high computational load and inapplicability to commercial receivers producing RINEX-level measurements.

 To solve this issue for DPE, we to introduce a Multipath Mitigation Technology (MMT)-integrated DPE.
 MMT was introduced as an efficient estimator for accurate estimation of the code delays and carrier phase of the LOS and reflected signal (Weill 2002).
 In 2SP, the natural way to apply MMT is to integrate it at the tracking stage, replacing the discriminator.
 MMT-integrated DPE would use the code delays estimated from an MMT-aided tracking (`tracking_MMT.m`) to act as the reference code delay for the peak of the ACF.
 The original DPE_module.m from [DPE_module v1.0](https://github.com/Sergio-Vicenzo/GPSL1-DPEmodule) has been extended to `DPE_module v2.0` perform this feature.

 Since DPE traditionally does not require estimation of code delays, the MMT-integrated DPE is introduced as a variant of DPE instead, one that is specifically designed for urban environments.

 Parts of SoftGNSS v3.0 have been adapted to allow both `tracking_MMT.m` and `DPE_module v2.0` to be integrated into it.
 This software can run both conventional DPE as well as MMT-integrated DPE.

-Both both `tracking_MMT.m` and `DPE_module v2.0` can be integrated into any 2Sp MATLAB Software Defined Receivers (SDRs) the same way as [DPE_module v1.0](https://github.com/Sergio-Vicenzo/GPSL1-DPEmodule).
+Both `tracking_MMT.m` and `DPE_module v2.0` can be integrated into any 2SP MATLAB Software Defined Receivers (SDRs) the same way as [DPE_module v1.0](https://github.com/Sergio-Vicenzo/GPSL1-DPEmodule).

 ## Running the software